PiwikPRO/PPMS-PublicDocs/custom_reports/columns.rst

 Columns
 =======

-This article documents columns available in the :ref:`custom-reports-http-api` by default.
+This article documents core columns available in the :ref:`custom-reports-http-api`.
 Additional columns may become available through :ref:`custom-reports-integrations`.

 Metrics
 -------

-The table below lists base metrics that may be used in queries by default.
+The table below lists core metrics that may be used in queries.
 Additional metrics may be created using dimension transformations.

 .. table:: Base Metrics